top of page

 “Low-vis, Captain.”

 No uniforms.
 Civilian clothing.
 No tags.
 No flags.
-In the event of kill or capture, they’d look like every other private military contractor operating in that part of the world under plausible deniability and untraceable money.
+In the event of kill or capture, they’d look like every other private military contractor operating in that part of the world, under plausible deniability and untraceable money.

 Outside, Nevada held its nighttime heat like a grudge.

 No banter.
 No idle talk.
 No superstition.
-Everything purpose-built.
-The interior designed to keep the outside world out.
+Everything was purpose-built.
+The interior was designed to keep the outside world out.
 Almanza ran the checklist from muscle memory.
 Systems green.
 Comms secure.
 FLIR calibrated.
 Laser designation test passed.
 She pulled on her headset, keyed the channel, and spoke to the men on the ground as if distance were nothing.

 “Specter Six-One, this is Reaper Actual.
 On station overhead.”